 If you came here without knowing what to expect: this page is about a book on the ArchiMate IT/Enterprise Modelling Language.
-People tend to like it a lot: it as a 5 out of 5 review score on Amazon.
+People tend to like the book a lot: it has a 5 out of 5 review score on Amazon.
 Below, you will also find a link to a free download of the first chapter of the book which contains a complete introduction to the entire grammar/language.
 That chapter is enough to learn the basics and start using ArchiMate.
 It is also a taste for the rest of the book which is about using it well (patterns from basic to advanced, solutions for common problems, etc. etc.).

 From the back cover: Mastering ArchiMate Edition III is the third edition of a much praised book by Gerben Wierda about the ArchiMate® Enterprise Architecture Modeling Language, which is a standard and a Registered Trade Mark of The Open Group.
 The book gives an introduction to the language, then goes on to show you key aspects of successful modeling, and many different patterns for its use.
 From Business to Infrastructure, from Risk & Security to Application Exploitation and Maintenance.
 While the aim of the book is to teach the language, it often also offers necessary background, so that the patterns can make sense to the reader not familiar with a subject.
 Thus, it also contains introductions to subjects such as virtualization, bitcoin/blockchain, infrastructure as code, processes versus functions, SOA/API, ESB, Terminal Services, etc. It also contains a short introduction to BPMN in order to describe a linking of both major languages.